 Watering a more extensive garden can be troublesome.
 It takes time dragging around a hose or carrying around watering cans.
 There is one garden design that can help you make watering effortless.
+Start with walking paths.

 How big is your garden?
 A quarter-acre, or five acres, this method works great.
 It spreads and soaks rainwater as much as water from a well.
 And any excess water flows into your growing space.

 You get near-perfect levels of soil moisture, even in dry seasons.
 That's because water moves across the land on contour, spreading and soaking the right amounts of water according to soil conditions.